gershnik/gershnik.github.io/_posts/2021-03-24-reverse-utf8-decoding.md

 ---
 layout: post
-title:  "Efficient reverse UTF-8 decoder"
+title:  "Efficient backward UTF-8 decoder"
 date:   2021-03-24 07:08:00 -0700
 tags: c++ unicode
 ---

-Wait, what is a **reverse** UTF-8 decoder and what do you need it for?
+Wait, what is a **backward** UTF-8 decoder and what do you need it for?

 Consider a UTF-8 encoded Unicode string that you want to process from back to front for some reason.
 Perhaps you want to remove trailing whitespace (like `rtrim` function in Python does) or locate last instance of some Unicode character based on some criteria.